Optimization glossary

 Conversion rate optimization examples

-We’ve got 2 examples from real practitioners to prove conversion rate optimization can help you learn interesting things.
+We’ve got two examples from real practitioners to prove conversion rate optimization can help you learn interesting things.

 Example 1: Real book cover vs. Abstract version

-Joe Geoghan, Senior Visual Brand Design Specialist, Optimizely, wanted to test the real cover vs. an abstract version of the big book of experimentation in the email body.
+Joe Geoghan, Senior Visual Brand Design Specialist, Optimizely, wanted to test the real cover vs. an abstract version of the cover for The Big Book of Experimentation in an email body.
 Assuming the real cover would win, it was the cover used in most of the emails.

 Version 1